Revised and Effective from 1 December 2020

 - Trail Development & Maintenance volunteers;

 - E2E Walk Coordinator and E2E Walk Leaders;

-- Walk Leaders that undertake to lead at least 3 TW/TS in that year;
+- Walk Leaders that undertake at least 6 TW/TS in that year;

 - E2E support vehicle drivers;